fp7mplane/protocol-ri/doc/protocol-spec.md

 Capabilities with an `export` section can only be used by specifications with a matching `export` section.
 If a component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own capability.

+The special export schema `mplane-http` implies that the exporter will POST mPlane result messages matching the collector's capability to the collector at the specified URL.
+All other export schemas are application-specific, and the mPlane protocol implementation is only responsible for ensuring the schemas and protocol identifiers match between collector and exporter.

 *[**Editor's Note**: This text implies that the export section of a statement is part of the statement's unique hash; this is not the case in the implementation.
 Fix this.]*

 ### Link